wp-plugins/swtor-recruitment/readme.txt

 == Changelog ==

+= 1.1.1 =
+*A fix for a display issue that was appearing with some themes.

 = 1.1.0 =
 * French and German language options for the widget.
 * French and German language support added to the admin page.